 There are no restrictions on advertising except in respect of certain merchandise such as cigarettes and alcohol.
 Local counsel can be engaged on an ad hoc basis, if necessary.
 The hourly rate of lawyers may vary from BD 100 to BD 250 depending on the seniority and experience.
-There is no stipulation as to the following of business ethics or codes such as GAAP for accountants.
-However, GAAP is followed by important and prestigious business firms.
-There are no specific consumer protection laws although the Civil Code gives adequate protection to the consumer.
+Law No. (35) of 2012 With Respect to Protection of the Consumer deals with, among others, the protection of Consumers' rights in Bahrain.